PhilippSchindler/EthDKG/README.md

 [paper](paper/Distributed%20Key%20Generation%20with%20Ethereum%20Smart%20Contracts.pdf),
 or the
 [slides](demo/slides-fc19.pdf)
-from our talk at CIW'19 workshops at the Financial Cryptography and Data Security 2019.
+from our talk at the CIW'19 workshop at the Financial Cryptography and Data Security 2019 conference.

 Then follow the instructions below to get familiar with the implementation.